gianlucajahn/gianlucajahn/README.md

 🖥 <a href="https://www.gianluca-jahn.de">My portfolio website</a>

 ## About Me
 Hey, I’m Gianluca Jahn.
 I'm from Germany and I'm a self-taught developer.
 I usually work with React and TypeScript in Next.js but have found some interest in DevOps recently.
-I'm a huge enthusiast of spacetravel and aerospace engineering and also host my own [guide to the galaxy](https://guidetothegalaxy.vercel.app)!
+I'm a huge enthusiast of spacetravel and aerospace engineering, which is why I host my own [guide to the galaxy](https://guidetothegalaxy.vercel.app)!
 Feel free to follow me or reach out to me regarding questions, feedback, criticism (which is much appreciated) or quite literally *anything* else.

 ## My Tech Stack